preco21/nxzr-helper/README.md

 ## Kernel

 `NXZR` uses a tailored WSL kernel in order to run Bluetooth stuffs.
 This instruction shows how to build the WSL kernel from scratch.

-### Prerequisite

 Assuming you are within WSL + Ubuntu environment, clone the `nxzr-helper` repository right from the WSL.